Share this article

 • Use bird-safe pest control.
 Pests (like insects) can be a nuisance to your home and pet parrot, so use bird-safe pest control to keep them at bay.

 • Allow your parrot to bathe.
-Naturally, parrots love to bathe, like many other bird species.
+Naturally, many parrots love to bathe, like many other bird species.
 Give your parrot the chance to bathe in shallow water for an experience so natural to them.

 Provide play and stimulation for your parrot